devops-moonwalkers/gcp-infra/README.md

 This folder along with the ~/.minikube/config/config.json file contain everything you need to know about the Minikube profiles in your local environment

 For more information on how K8s can be installed locally, see [4 ways to run Kubernetes locally](https://opensource.com/article/20/11/run-kubernetes-locally)

+## Code review guidelines for Terraform code

+Here are the things you shoud look for:
+* all variables have a default value.
+Only specific variables for our personal environments should be left without a default.
+* there is a description for each variable.
+* terraform.tfvars should not be commited to the repository.
+* the outputs reflect the information of what is created.
+* the code needs to be linted